rossetti/KSLBook/docs/05-Chapter5.md

 therein.
 See also [@law2007simulation] for how these methods relate to other ranking and selection methods.

 While it is beyond the scope of this textbook to review multiple comparison with the best (MCB) procedures, it is useful to have a basic understanding of the form of the confidence interval constructed by these procedures.
 To see how MCB procedures avoid part of the issues with having a large number of confidence intervals, we can note that the confidence interval is based on the difference between the best and the best of the rest.
 Suppose we have $k$ system configurations to compare and suppose that somehow you knew that the $i^{th}$ system *is the best*.
-Now, consider a confidence interval system's $i$ performance metric, $\theta_i$, of the following form:
+Now, consider a confidence interval for system's $i$ performance metric, $\theta_i$, of the following form:

 $$
 \theta_i - \max_{j \neq i} \theta_j